WHEN: +iCalSun 18th June 2023 04:00 - 06:50 Sun 25th June 2023

-To route check in 2021 I used 25mm Continental Gatorskins to show that it can be done on a road bike.
+Route checks in 2021 & ’22 I used 25mm Continental Gatorskins to show that it can be done on a road bike.
 I freely admit I walked parts of the off road sections.
 The following difficulty levels reflect my experience; if I was doing this route as an entrant I would have gone for larger tyres for comfort, even if there was no off road!

 Chester Millenium Greenway, Runcorn & Preston shared paths – metalled.